 “I like to capture a gesture, an attitude, an expression, says Linda.
 My paintings should be a story told in each piece.”

 Linda has won numerous awards for her work and pieces of hers can be found in the permanent collections of several libraries, museums, and corporations.
 One of her highest honors was a painting commissioned in 1983 by the State of Wyoming as a gift to President Reagan, with Linda herself presenting it to the President.
-The painting, of an antelope, hung for many years in the living room of the President’s California residence, and was then moved to the Reagan Library in Simi Valley where it remains to this day.
+The painting, of an antelope, hung for many years in the living room of the President’s California residence, and was then moved by the President himself, to the Reagan Library in Simi Valley where it remains to this day.

 Linda Budge has spent a lifetime honing her skills as a painter and cultivating her love for animals.
 Every new picture and every interaction with another four-legged friend has enhanced her knowledge of these creatures and her ability to portray them; and has provided those fortunate enough to have seen her work a unique, even revelatory glimpse into the animal kingdom.